Lisa Parkes ©

 About if you’ll be kind or on the warpath, I’m fed up of dodging your relentless wrath.

-It’s terribly tiring being on red alert, not knowing what’s next or if I’ll get hurt.
+It’s terribly tiring on red alert, not knowing what’s next or if I’ll get hurt.

-Sorry isn’t something we should be forced to say, to make it all go away.
+Sorry isn’t something we should be forced to say, to make the pain go away.

 I know that, but I have no choice, you’ve silenced me and stolen my voice.